[This post may contain affiliate links where we earn a small commission. Please see our disclosure for more information]

 Therefore, when packing, even in months you assume are hot, always toss in at least one longer layer of clothing.

 For winter, layers are king!
-Sure, it can be cold and snowy but if you are walking around sightseeing, you can warm up shockingly quick, especially if you are visiting the Best German Christmas Markets and are sipping on some authentic Gluhwein!
+I have an entire article especially on what to pack for German Christmas Markets/ Winter in Germany.
+Sure, it can be cold and snowy but if you are walking around sightseeing, you can warm up shockingly quickly, especially if you are visiting the Best German Christmas Markets and are sipping on some authentic Gluhwein!

 As stated earlier, this may all need to be tweaked based on the time of year that you are traveling in Germany, but here is a pretty solid, general rule of thumb on what to pack when going to Germany.
 In fact, I would stick to this list for all but winter packing (see that article above) and if it is fall or spring, just make sure that what you packed can be layered (so think lighter weight, quick dry type of clothing) that can be taken off or added on, depending on the weather that day.